Music video: 1981–1991: Music videos go mainstream

 On March 5, 1983, Country Music Television (CMT), was launched, created and founded by Glenn D. Daniels and uplinked from the Video World Productions facility in Hendersonville, Tennessee.
 The MuchMusic video channel was launched in Canada in 1984.
 In 1984, MTV also launched the MTV Video Music Awards (later to be known as the VMAs), an annual awards event that would come to underscore MTV's importance in the music industry.
 The inaugural event rewarded the Beatles and David Bowie with the Video Vanguard Award for their work in pioneering the music video.

-In 1985, MTV's Viacom (currently Paramount) launched the channel VH1 (then known as "VH-1: Video Hits One"), featuring softer music, and meant to cater to the slightly older baby-boomer demographic who were out-growing MTV.
+In 1985, MTV's Viacom (currently Paramount Skydance) launched the channel VH1 (then known as "VH-1: Video Hits One"), featuring softer music, and meant to cater to the slightly older baby-boomer demographic who were out-growing MTV.
 Internationally, MTV Europe was launched in 1987, and MTV Asia in 1991.
 Another important development in music videos was the launch of The Chart Show on the UK's Channel 4 in 1986.
 This was a program that composed entirely of music videos (the only outlet many videos had on British TV at the time), with no presenters.
 Instead, the videos were linked by then state of the art computer graphics.
 The show moved to ITV in 1989.

 The video for the 1985 Dire Straits song "Money for Nothing" made pioneering use of computer animation, and helped make the song an international hit.
 The song itself was a wry comment on the music-video phenomenon, sung from the point of view of an appliance deliveryman both drawn to and repelled by the outlandish images and personalities that appeared on MTV.
 In 1986, Peter Gabriel's song "Sledgehammer" used special effects and animation techniques developed by British studio Aardman Animations.
 The video for "Sledgehammer" would go on to be a phenomenal success and win nine MTV Video Music Awards.
 In the same year, Kraftwerk released the song "Musique Non Stop".
 The video featured 3D animations of the group.
 It was a collaboration with Rebecca Allen of the New York Institute of Technology and ran continuously on MTV for a while.

 In 1988, the show Yo!
-MTV Raps introduced; the show helped to bring hip hop music to a mass audience for the first time.
+MTV Raps introduced; the show helped to bring hip-hop to a mass audience for the first time.